celebrity

 ADVERTISEMENT

-At this year's TV Week Logie Awards, Gibney was inducted into the Logies Hall of Fame, one of only four women who have received this honor.
+At the 2024 TV Week Logie Awards, Gibney was inducted into the Logies Hall of Fame.
+She's one of only four women who have received this honor.

 In her acceptance speech, which followed an emotional speech from her son and former co-stars, Gibney referenced her past, commenting that her 16-year-old self would never believe it.